mohan-chinnappan-n/cli-dx/snowflake.md

-# Accessing snowflake using DX
+# Accessing snowflake using DX and load Snowflake data into EA

 ## Index
 - [Query](#query)